vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/machining/bandsaw.md

 4. Tighten the clamp on the workpiece.
 5. Start the blade.
 6. Adjust the rate of the arm being lowered by turning the knob.
-7. Once comfortable with the rate, let gravity control the arm dropping and allow the blade to cut through the piece
+7. Once comfortable with the rate, let gravity control the arm dropping and allow the blade to cut through the piece.
 8. Once the cut has been finished, turn off the blade and remove part.
 Be careful- part may be hot after the cut.
 # Safety
+* Know where the E- Stop is
+* If the material is too long
 # Materials that can be cut
 * Wood
 * Aluminum